Image map of a result

 Each policy document result includes a thumbnail image of the policy document.
 Sometimes the image thumbnail shows a “stack” of policy documents.
 This indicates that the policy document record includes multiple PDFs.

-This occurs when a policy document is made up of multiple PDFs.
 Any citations found throughout the various PDFs of a single policy document will be linked to the relevant PDF.

 Identifying citations from key sources in results

 Key sources is a customisable, user-curated list of policy sources.
-See our “Key Sources” help page to learn more.
-When an organization has been cited in a policy document that comes from one of their “Key Sources,” a grey box will appear to the right of the policy document result.
+When an organisation has been cited in a policy document that comes from one of their “Key Sources,” a grey box will appear to the right of the policy document result.